-- 11.5.17 The Proposed Development will comprise the following main components: - Open Cycle Gas Turbine (OCGT) unit, 40m emissions stack and balance of plant; - Acoustic barriers; - Secondary fuel storage and unloading facility; - Distillate fuel gantry; - Water Storage Tanks; and - Surface Water Drainage system. - 11.5.18 A full description of the Proposed Development is provided in EIAR Chapter 5: The Proposed Development. - 11.5.19 The Proposed Development is a peaking plant that will have the ability to operate 24 hours a day, seven days a week.
+11.5.17 The Proposed Development will comprise the following main components:

+- Open Cycle Gas Turbine (OCGT) unit, 40m emissions stack and balance of plant; - Acoustic barriers; - Secondary fuel storage and unloading facility; - Distillate fuel gantry; - Water Storage Tanks; - Gas AGI and electrical substation connection; and - Surface Water Drainage system. - 11.5.18 A full description of the Proposed Development is provided in EIAR Chapter 5: The Proposed Development. - 11.5.19 The Proposed Development is a peaking plant that will have the ability to operate 24 hours a day, seven days a week.
 It is noted, however, that whilst the Proposed Development has the potential to operate in this manner, in reality it is expected to only operate during peak periods for a limited number of hours per year. - 11.5.20 Design details have been sourced from equipment suppliers and this library of supplied data, based on industry information and design specifications, has been used to present a robust assessment of the Proposed Development.

 - 11.5.21 An assessment based on this approach is industry standard and considered sufficient to demonstrate and assess the Proposed Development.
-The noise levels and design approach presented will be adopted as design limits at the plant procurement stage. - 11.5.22 The noise levels used in the assessment are presented in Table 11.12
+The noise levels and design approach presented will be adopted as design limits at the plant procurement stage. - 11.5.22 The noise levels used in the assessment for the key items of plant and infrastructure are presented in Table 11.12: